gdbooks/LegacyOpenGL/Chapter5/defmat.md

 # Defining materials

 Now that you have a general understanding of what materials are, lets look at how to use them.
+Materials do not need to be enabled or anything, the truth is you have been using them all along, just with whatever the default values where.
+Now, we're going to set some non-default values.

 Actually, setting a material is fairly similar to creating a light source.
 The main difference is the name of the functions being used:

 ```
 void GL.Material(MaterialFace face, MaterialParameter param, float value);